What You Should Know About the SSD Appeals Process

-- There are four levels of an appeal: reconsideration, hearing, Appeals Council review and Federal Court.
+- There are four levels of a Social Security disability appeal: reconsideration, hearing, Appeals Council review and Federal Court.
 An experienced attorney can guide you through all of these levels and ensure that you are prepared at every turn.

 - Your SSD denial notice that you receive in the mail will tell you how to appeal the denial if you are unhappy with the decision.

 - All appeals must be submitted in writing.
 A lawyer can provide direction and guidance on how to do this.

 - According to the Social Security Administration (SSA), you have the option to attend your hearing through video rather than in person.
 This could save you travel time and allow for a hearing in a more comfortable location.
 The SSA will let you know if a video hearing is available in your area.

 - The judge will question you during your hearing.
 Therefore, having an attorney present who has prepared you for this step, will ensure that you are well-prepared to answer the questions in a way that will benefit your case.